Board & Staff

 Mike Holmes (they/he) is a black queer native of Buncombe County.
 They have spent their years in the area as an artist, musician, board member and wage worker in various industries and disciplines, where they developed skills in community organizing and event coordination.
 This experience has fueled a passion to organize those around them to obtain better treatment from employers and support mutual aid networks in order to directly help others in need.
 Amplifying the stories and voices of people who have been historically oppressed is important to Mike, and he has done so through history archival and through sharing his knowledge of Black Asheville’s history with those who aren’t familiar.
 Mike loves to make and play music, DJ, skateboard, shoot film photography, walk his dog Bear, and hang out with their lovely partner and their partner’s children.

-Emma is an animal-obsessed, abolitionist, gardener who is passionate about building resilient, caring, accessible, liberated communities.
-With a background in community organizing, event coordination, project management, campaign development and facilitation, Emma uses her virgo powers to keep things running behind the scenes at Just Economics.
-Originally from the rural foothills of North Carolina, Emma lives in Asheville’s Southside neighborhood with her husband Thom, Archi the hound dog and a flock of backyard chickens.
-She believes that with a little humor, some courageous companions, a few spreadsheets and a belief in a better world, anything is possible.
+Emma is a queer Southern Appalachian abolitionist passionate about building resilient, caring, accessible, liberated communities!
+With a background in community organizing, campaign development, event coordination, project management and facilitation, Emma uses her virgo skills to keep things running behind the scenes at economic justice nonprofit, Just Economics.
+Born and raised in rural North Carolina, Emma lives in the Historic Southside Neighborhood of Asheville, NC with her husband Thom, Archi the hound dog, a stray cat and a flock of backyard chickens.
+She loves gardening, riding her bike and practicing self defense martial arts.
+She believes that with a little humor, a few spreadsheets and a committed community – anything is possible.